combinatorist/resume/resume-tim-eccleston.md

 # Volunteer Experience
 ## Community Outreach & Diversity Lead
 (Code for Nashville: June 2018-Present)
-- Helping define this new role for the organization
+- Helping define the organization's future as well as this new role
 - Serving to make sure our community of civic hackers is "open", not just technically but also socially
+- Negotiating and defining new projects with outside community partners
+- Mentoring and advising volunteer project leads on technical direction and team management

 ## Coder / Collaborator
 (Code for Nashville: January 2017-May 2018)